 It feels as if the device helps you open up your lungs to absorb more air, as well as strengthens the diaphragm muscles to help you inhale and exhale.

-When you order the actual breathing device, it will come in a professionally looking box with plenty of instructions.
+When you order the actual breathing device, it will come in a professional-looking box with plenty of instructions.

-In addition to the basic Airofit setup, you will also receive an extra mouthpiece, a charging cable to keep your tech running and a small soft cushioned pouch to store it in while travelling.
+In addition to the basic Airofit setup, you will also receive an extra mouthpiece and a magnetic charging cable to keep your tech running.
+The new PRO 2.0 is splash-resistant, making it much more durable for a swimmer's lifestyle than the previous generation.

-After you have installed the Airofit app from the app store of your choice and your device is connected to your phone (only available in the Pro version - more on that below), you are prompted to choose whether your focus area is Sport or General Wellbeing.
+After you have installed the Airofit app from the app store of your choice and your device is connected to your phone via Bluetooth, you are prompted to choose whether your focus area is Sport or General Wellbeing.

 The next step is to select your preferred sport.
 Swimming, right? :)